An Ultimate Guide оn Email Template Sizes

 by Aida Kubatova

-Following the guidelines for email template sizes help your emails look great on any device and provide a seamless user experience for your audience.
-Whether you are designing your own templates or using a pre-made one it is important to know the right dimensions and image sizes to use.
+Following the guidelines for email template sizes helps your emails look great on any device and provides a seamless user experience for your audience.
+Whether you are designing your own template or using a pre-made one, it is essential to know the right dimensions and image sizes.

-In this ultimate guide, we will cover everything you need to know about email template sizes.
-Plus tips and recommendations for creating your own templates, examples of effective email marketing designs, and best practices for optimizing your emails for maximum engagement and conversion.
-Whether you are a beginner or an experienced email marketer, this guide has something for everyone.
+In this ultimate guide, we will cover everything you need to know about email template sizes and how to pick the right ones.
+Plus you’ll also get tips and recommendations for creating your own templates, examples of effective email marketing designs, and best practices for optimizing your emails for maximum engagement and conversion.
+Beginner or experienced email marketer, this guide has something for everyone.

 Standard email dimensions overview

 Email is a great way to communicate with your customers.
 However, if you don’t format your emails correctly, they won’t get the attention they deserve.
 Using the right dimensions ensures that your content is properly aligned and displayed on any device, from smartphones to desktop screens.
-This improves your audience’s user experience and makes your emails more professional because of improved readability and enhanced visual appeal.
+This improves your audience’s user experience and makes your emails look more professional thanks to improved readability and enhanced visual appeal.

-To understand this topic in more detail, let’s talk numbers.
+To understand how it works in more detail, let’s talk numbers.
 We will consider such parameters as width and height, block sizes, headings, content blocks, etc. Use the table below to quickly determine the ideal newsletter sizes:

 Ideal size Maximum size